soumyaray/basic_git_demo/README.md

 # Git Demonstration

-Demonstrating the basics of Git
+Demonstrating the basics of Git: Shows input and output of Ruby

 ## Running